 Overview

-AVI Challenge 2025 consists of two tracks: the personality assessment track and the interview performance assessment track.
-Track 1 focuses on evaluating subjects' personality traits based on their responses to corresponding personality questions.
-Track 2 concentrates on using multimodal information from subjects' responses to all questions (i.e., including both generic and personality questions) to assess their job-related competencies and interview performance.
+AVI Challenge 2026 consists of two tracks: the true personality assessment track and the cognitive ability assessment track.
+Track 1 focuses on evaluating subjects' self-reported personality traits based on their responses to corresponding personality questions.
+Track 2 concentrates on using multimodal information from subjects' responses to all questions (i.e., including both generic and personality questions) to assess their cognitive ability.

 Dataset